Enabling Accessibility Fund: Flat rate information

 • The door has an automatic door operator and controls powered by electricity.
 From the outside, guard rails are on each side of the doorway.
 A small vertical rectangular push button is at the top of the guard rail located on the right.
 The push button is between 3’ and 3’7” (900 mm to 1100 mm) from the ground

-• The entrance flooring (threshold) is a no higher than 0.5” (13 mm)
+• The entrance flooring (threshold) is at no higher than 0.5” (13 mm)

 Accessible doors have windows low enough for persons in assistive devices, such as wheelchairs and scooters, to be seen from the other side.
 They have an automatic door operator with push button or sensor controls powered by electricity.
 The controls are located either on a guard rail or wall.
-Guards or guard rails are on either side of the door, and are an optional accessibility and safety feature for persons with visual or mobility impairments.
-Painting the door and door frame in contrasting colours helps with depth perception for those with visual impairments.
+Guards or guard rails are on either side of the door, and are an optional accessibility and safety feature for persons with visual or mobility disabilities.
+Painting the door and door frame in contrasting colours helps with depth perception for those with visual disabilities.

 Exterior doors include: